pyfb78/competitive-coding-setup/Setup.md

 # competitive-coding-setup
-This is how I set up my competitive text editor.
+This is how I set up my competitive programming text editor.
 I use a free online linux distro called Ubuntu.
+If you use windows, do not fear, I will create another file with how to do it on windows.
+Everything in here will be done in the Ubuntu terminal.

 So first, you want download neovim.
 This is a text editor like vim, except it can handle plugins better.
 In Ubuntu, this can be done with the command;